10-Q 1 wk-20240930.htm 10-Q wk-20240930

 New Accounting Pronouncements Not Yet Adopted

 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which expands disclosures about a public entity’s reportable segments and requires more enhanced information about a reportable segment’s expenses, interim segment profit or loss, and how a public entity’s chief operating decision maker uses reported segment profit or loss information in assessing segment performance and allocating resources.
 The standard is effective for annual periods beginning after December 15, 2023, with early adoption permitted.
-We are assessing the effect of adopting this standard on our consolidated financial statements and related disclosures.
+We do not believe the adoption of this standard will have a material impact on our consolidated financial statements and related disclosures.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands disclosures in an entity’s income tax rate reconciliation table and regarding cash taxes paid both in the U.S. and foreign jurisdictions.
 The standard is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
 We are assessing the effect of adopting this standard on our consolidated financial statements and related disclosures.